Casper64/sudoku-solver/README.md

 # sudoku-solver

-Simple website for solving a sudoku from a picture or generating one
+Simple web page where you can upload a sudoku from a picture and the computer sovles it.